MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-servers-using-remote-powershell.md

 If you don't have the Exchange management tools installed on your local computer, you can use Windows PowerShell to create a remote PowerShell session to an Exchange server.
 It's a simple three-step process, where you enter your credentials, provide the required connection settings, and then import the Exchange cmdlets into your local Windows PowerShell session so that you can use them.

 > [!NOTE]
+>
-> We recommend that you use the Exchange Management Shell on any computer that you use to extensively administer Exchange servers.
-You'll get the Exchange Management Shell by installing the Exchange management tools.
+> - We recommend that you use the Exchange Management Shell on any computer that you use to extensively administer Exchange servers.
+You get the Exchange Management Shell by installing the Exchange management tools.
 For more information, see [Install the Exchange Server Management Tools](https://docs.microsoft.com/Exchange/plan-and-deploy/post-installation-tasks/install-management-tools) and [Open the Exchange Management Shell](open-the-exchange-management-shell.md).
-For more information about the Exchange Management Shell, see [Exchange Server PowerShell (Exchange Management Shell)](exchange-management-shell.md). <br/><br/> The **Get-ExchangeCertificate** cmdlet does not fully support remote PowerShell.
+For more information about the Exchange Management Shell, see [Exchange Server PowerShell (Exchange Management Shell)](exchange-management-shell.md).
+>
+> - The **Get-ExchangeCertificate** cmdlet does not fully support remote PowerShell.
 We recommend that you use the Exchange Management Shell instead to get all the properties of this cmdlet.

 ## What do you need to know before you begin?